SalomePlatform/adao/doc/en/reference.rst

     *Optional command*.
 This indicates the evolution error covariance matrix, usually noted as :math:`\mathbf{Q}`.
-It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object, that is, given either as a string or as a script.
+It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object.

 **EvolutionModel**
     *Optional command*.
-This indicates the evolution model operator, usually noted :math:`M`, which describes a step of evolution.
-It is defined as a "*Function*" type object, that is, given as a script.
+This indicates the evolution model operator, usually noted :math:`M`, which describes an elementary step of evolution.
+Its value is defined as a "*Function*" type object.
 Different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
 If there is some control :math:`U` included in the evolution model, the operator has to be applied to a pair :math:`(X,U)`.

 **InputVariables**
     *Optional command*.
-This command allows to indicates the name and size of physical variables that are bundled together in the control vector.
+This command allows to indicates the name and size of physical variables that are bundled together in the state vector.
 This information is dedicated to data processed inside an algorithm.

 **Observation**
     *Required command*.
 This indicates the observation vector used for data assimilation or optimization, previously noted as :math:`\mathbf{y}^o`.
-It is defined as a "*Vector*" or a *VectorSerie* type object, that is, given either as a string or as a script.
+It is defined as a "*Vector*" or a *VectorSerie* type object.

 **ObservationError**
     *Required command*.
 This indicates the observation error covariance matrix, previously noted as :math:`\mathbf{R}`.
-It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object, that is, given either as a string or as a script.
+It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object.

 **ObservationOperator**
     *Required command*.
 This indicates the observation operator, previously noted :math:`H`, which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.
-It is defined as a "*Function*" type object, that is, given as a script.
+Its value is defined as a "*Function*" type object.
     Different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
 If there is some control :math:`U` included in the observation, the operator has to be applied to a pair :math:`(X,U)`.

 **Observers**
     *Optional command*.
 This command allows to set internal observers, that are